-A review team comprised of a subset of the Stage 1 peer review panels will review the Stage 2 Cost Proposals for overall consideration of both scientific and cost factors.
-The EPO proposals will undergo a separate review (see Chapter 9).
-The submission or not of an EPO proposal has no relevance or bearing on the budget for the research proposal.
-In addition to the overall scientific/technical rating of the proposed investigation, input to the Stage 2 review will include an evaluation of the level of effort required to complete the data analysis and interpretation phase of the project or, in the case of an Archival Research or Theory/Modeling proposal, to achieve the aims of the proposed research program.
-The relative value of any highly rated proposals for Archival or Theory/Modeling Research will be considered against the perceived value of proposals for new observations, taking into account the critical resources of available funds and the amount of CXO observing time.
-The criteria used in the Stage 2 evaluation of the proposals will be: the total cost of the investigation, including cost realism and reasonableness, in the context of the anticipated level of effort required to carry out the investigation successfully, and the total proposed cost in relation to available funds.
+Each approved science proposal with US-based PIs and/or Co-Is will be allocated a fair share budget.
+Cost Proposals including a budget which is at or less than the fair share allocation will not be subject to an external review.
+Cost Proposals requesting a budget above the fair share allocation will be reviewed by a subset of the Stage 1 peer review panelists.
+PIs who request a budget higher than the fair share allocation should include a detailed justification for the requested funding level in their proposal.
+The fair share budget allocation is based on the scientific/technical rating of the proposed investigation by the peer review, the amount of allocated Chandra time, the number of targets approved and an evaluation of the level of effort required to complete the data analysis and interpretation phase of the project, the funding eligibility of the Science PI and, in the case of joint proposals, whether or not Chandra is the primary facility.
+For a project with a foreign science PI, or for a joint proposal where Chandra is not the primary facility, the fair share will be reduced.
+In the case of an Archival Research or Theory/Modeling proposal, the fair share allocation is based upon the budget proposed by the PI, the scientific/technical rating and the availability of funds.
+The relative value of any highly rated proposals for Archival or Theory/Modeling Research will be considered against the perceived value of proposals for new observations, taking into account the critical resources of available funds and the amount of Chandra observing time.
+The criteria used in the Stage 2 evaluation of the proposals will be: the total cost of the investigation, including cost realism and reasonableness in the context of the anticipated level of effort required to carry out the investigation successfully, and the total proposed cost in relation to available funds.